-You can obtain z/VM publications from the IBM Publications Center at www.ibm.com/e-business/linkweb/publications/servlet/pbi.wss.
+You can obtain z/VM publications from IBM Publications Center (www.ibm.com/e-business/linkweb/publications/servlet/pbi.wss).
 The IBM Publications Center provides worldwide downloading and ordering facilities for a broad range of IBM publications in many languages.

-Basic z/VM documentation
+Documentation supplied with z/VM

-The following documentation is shipped automatically with z/VM, at no additional charge:
+The following documentation is shipped automatically with z/VM, at no additional cost:

-- One copy of the IBM Online Library: z/VM Collection on DVD - One printed copy of each of the following z/VM publications: - z/VM: License Information - z/VM: Guide for Automated Installation and Service - A complete set of z/VM HELP files (included in the z/VM System Image)
+- One copy of the IBM Online Library: z/VM Collection DVD - One printed copy of each of the following z/VM publications: - z/VM: License Information - z/VM: Installation Guide - A complete set of z/VM HELP files (included in the z/VM system image)

-Abstracts of the z/VM base product publications
+Abstracts of the publications for the z/VM base product

-The following sections contain abstracts of the publications for the z/VM base product, grouped in topic (task) categories.
+The following sections contain abstracts of the publications that provide documentation for the z/VM base product, grouped in topic (task) categories.

-- "System overview" on page 69
+- "System overview" on page 73

-- "Installation, migration, and service" on page 69
+- "Installation, migration, and service" on page 73

-- "Planning and administration" on page 70
+- "Planning and administration" on page 74

-- "Customization and tailoring" on page 73
+- "Customization and tailoring" on page 77

-- "Operation and use" on page 73
+- "Operation and use" on page 77

-- "Application programming" on page 75 - "Diagnosis" on page 80
+- "Application programming" on page 79

-The suffix of the publication number indicates the latest edition that supports this z/VM release:
+• "Diagnosis" on page 84

+Some of the publications have new editions:

+z/VM publications that have been updated to support the general availability (GA) of z/VM V6.2 are identified with the designation V6R2.

+Note: z/VM publications with prior release designations support z/VM V6.2 but do not contain new or changed information.

-- All z/VM publications have new editions for the general availability (GA) of z/VM V6.1.
-The publication number suffix is -00. - z/VM and non-z/VM publications updated with new editions after the z/VM V6.1 GA are flagged with the designation [UPDATED]. - New publications in the z/VM library are flagged with the designation [NEW]. - For non-z/VM publications: - The updates in a new edition might not be z/VM related. - The indicated edition might not be the latest edition; however, functions described in newer editions might not be supported in this z/VM release.
+• Updated editions of non-z/VM publications (compared with the previous z/VM release) are identified with the designation [UPD].

+- 1. The updates in a non-z/VM publication might not be z/VM related. - 2.
+The indicated edition of a non-z/VM publication might not be the latest edition.
+Functions described in newer editions might not be supported in this z/VM release.